-Multi award-winning filmmaker Alastair Fothergill, who’s produced most of the landmark natural history series presented by Sir David Attenborough, along with five feature films for DisneyNature, flew from Los Angeles to speak at our charity fundraising event in Yorkshire hosted by TWT rider Juliet Maddan and her amazing team on Saturday 3rd December.
+Multi award-winning filmmaker Alastair Fothergill, who’s produced most of the landmark natural history series presented by Sir David Attenborough, along with five feature films for DisneyNature, flew from Los Angeles to speak at our charity fundraising event in Yorkshire hosted by TWT rider Juliet Maddan and her amazing team.

-Every penny raised by the talk will go straight to The Watberg Trust who have a cost-effective way of sending it to small but effective NGO registered projects in South Africa.
+Every penny raised by the talk went go straight to The Waterberg Trust who have a cost-effective way of sending it to projects in South Africa.

-Sponsorship was found for a drinks reception held before the talk when TWT riders served wine and canapes
+Sponsorship was found for the drinks reception held before the talk when TWT riders served wine and canapes

 This enabled people to meet Alastair

 and learn about projects in the Waterberg

 The Yorkshire Party Company supplied delicious things to eat, while others kindly donated wine.
 Asygarth School gave the use of their auditorium and facilities free of charge.

 Juliet Maddan saw everyone was settled in their seats